KDMcMullan/ATU-100-EXT-YAF-2E0UMK/README.md

 # Antenna tuner - ATU-100 EXT - Yet Another Firmware
 A tweaked version of DG4SN's version of N7DCC's project.
-Tweaks my 2E0UMK as follows:
+Tweaks by 2E0UMK as follows:
 - Display is rotated 180 degrees.

 To do: